 Staying motivated and disciplined can be especially hard if our heart is not in something we’re doing.
 Learning how to overcome inner blocks that prevent us from making progress in our goals requires that we understand our patterns and develop the right approach.
 These five steps will provide some insight into future steps you can take.
 (Estimated reading time: 6 minutes)

 “Motivation may get you started but it takes discipline to keep you going.”— Bonnie Pfiester

-I have plenty of fond memories as a kid, playing in my mother’s garden.
+I have fond memories as a kid playing in my mother’s garden.
 One of my favorite playtime activities was observing the ants that crawled around the wide grounds and crevices.
 I marveled at their industriousness and tenaciousness, as they searched for morsels of food.